-At Donald R. Anderson, A Law Corporation, you are represented by a divorce attorney with 30-plus years of experience in negotiation and litigation of community property division.
-Our Redding law firm represents men and women in Shasta County, Tehama County, Siskiyou County, Trinity County and neighboring jurisdictions of Northern California.
+At Donald R. Anderson, A Law Corporation, you are represented by a divorce attorney with more than 40 years of experience in negotiation and litigation of community property division.
+Our Redding law firm represents men and women in Shasta County, Tehama County, Siskiyou County and Trinity County in Northern California.
 Contact us online or call 888-843-1725 today to arrange a consultation.

 Identifying And Dividing Marital Assets

 Donald Anderson takes a comprehensive and creative approach to dividing your marital assets.
 He can knowledgeably address such issues as: